ulikoehler/ImageCropper/README.md

 ### Options

 *   `-q, --quality <QUALITY>`: Set the output AVIF quality (1-100).
 Default is **60**.
+*   `-r, --recursive`: Recursively scan subdirectories for images.
+Disabled by default.
 *   `--resave`: Automatically convert images to AVIF when navigating away from them, even if no crop was performed.
 Useful for batch converting a folder.
 *   `--dry-run`: Simulate operations without moving or writing files.